Bira/octopus-carnival/_drafts/wir-dscc-rune-reaper.md

 want there to be more of them.

-Reapers are impossible to train, but sapient humanoids still capture them for use as arena beasts, and as a source of leather, organic armor plates, and blades.
+Reapers are impossible to train, but sapient humanoids still capture them for use as arena beasts, and hunt them as a source of leather, organic armor plates, and blades.

 These seem to me like yet another pack-based predator, the third or fourth we saw in this reading.
 I do like the ominous aberrant touches in both their lore